compare

 Can Medi import historical claims from Tebra?

 Medi imports forward-looking data: active practices, providers, payer enrollment, open claims, and unposted ERAs.
-Importing closed historical claims is not recommended because it duplicates ledgers between the old and new system.
-The pattern that works is leaving the last sixty to ninety days of Tebra claims in Tebra for legacy A/R collection, then running Medi forward-only.
+Medi can also import historical Tebra claim ledgers as reference-only records when source evidence is strong; those records preserve historical balance truth but do not enter active A/R, aging, statements, Money In, denial queues, or work queues unless a guarded Make Operational action promotes them.
+The pattern that works is leaving the last sixty to ninety days of Tebra operational claim work in Tebra for legacy A/R collection, then running Medi forward-only.
 The Tebra migration guide explains the legacy A/R approach.

 Does Medi include a clearinghouse, or do I bring my own?